How Posting Jobs On Facebook Can Tap Into More Candidates

 Should you post job openings on Facebook?

-The world's most popular social network is not a job board, nor is it a sort of board/social network hybrid, like LinkedIn.
+The world's most popular social network is not a job website, or even a job aggregator.
+Nor is it a sort of board/social network hybrid, like LinkedIn.
 There is no "Post a Job" feature on Facebook - yet.

 But here's the thing.